silvercart/silvercart/docs/en/01_Techbase/01_Develop/05_Payment_Module_Basics.md

 	...
 	+ silvercart
 	...
+	- silvercart-payment-mycustomname
+      - _config
-	- silvercart_payment_mycustomname
+	  - code
-	  - checkout
+        - Forms
-		- SilvercartPaymentMyCustomNameFormStep1.php
+          - CheckoutFormStep1.php
-		- SilvercartPaymentMyCustomNameFormStep2.php
+          - CheckoutFormStep2.php
           - ...
+        - Model
+		  - PaymentMyCustomName.php
+		  - PaymentMyCustomNameTranslation.php
-	  - code
+          - ...
-		  SilvercartPaymentMyCustomName.php
 	  - lang
-		  en_US.php
+		  en.yml
 		  ...
 	  - templates
-		- checkout
+		- Forms
-		  - SilvercartPaymentMyCustomNameFormStep1.ss
+		  - CheckoutFormStep1.ss
-		  - SilvercartPaymentMyCustomNameFormStep2.ss
+		  - CheckoutFormStep2.ss
 	  _config.php

 ### Bundling code in the payment class

-All of your business logic should be located in the payment class (“SilvercartPaymentMyCustomName” in our above example).
+All of your business logic should be located in the payment class (“PaymentMyCustomName” in our above example).
 ### Payment sequence steps

 The payment module sequence steps can display informations to your customer, ask data from them or execute processing logic like getting tokens from payment providers or jumping to a payment provider's checkout.